nutanix-japan/nai-llm/docs/nkp_flow_cni/nkp_flow_nkp_wrkld.md

 This section will take you through install NKP(Kubernetes) on Nutanix cluster as we will be deploying Flow CNI on these kubernetes clusters and testing networking between containers and VMs.

+## Create a Jumphost VM

+Create a Jumphost VM in any available subnet or Nutanix cluster.

+1. See instructions [here](../infra/workstation.md) to prepare your workstation (Mac/PC) with Tools
+2. See instructions [here](../infra/infra_jumphost_tofu.md) to create a Jumphost VM

 ## Create Externel Subnet

 We will create a external subnet to deploy the NKP cluster nodes.
 This has to be a separate network to the one that VM and containers will be sharing to communicate.

+!!! warning

+    You must deploy the NKP clusters only on managed VLAN Basic (AHV-managed) subnets.

 !!! note

     The IP address schemes are for illustrative purposes.
 Choose your own subnet details.

-    Make sure to have enough IP (at least 3) addresses for nkpflow workload NKP cluster.
+    Make sure to have enough IP (at least 2) addresses for ``nkpflow`` workload NKP cluster.
 See [here](../appendix/infra_nkp_hard_way.md#reserve-control-plane-and-metallb-endpoint-ips) for IP address requirement details for workload cluster.

 1. Go to **Prism Central** > **Networking** > **Subnets**
 2. Click on **Create Subnet** and fill the following details